 For these reasons, we highly recommend that you set up Amazon SES to send you notifications when Rendering Failure events occur.
 For more information, see Sending Personalized Email Using the Amazon SES API in the Amazon Simple Email Service Developer Guide.

-For .NET Core, PCL and Unity this operation is only available in asynchronous form.
+For .NET Core this operation is only available in asynchronous form.
 Please refer to SendTemplatedEmailAsync.

 public abstract SendTemplatedEmailResponse SendTemplatedEmail( SendTemplatedEmailRequest request )